Husky to proceed with West White Rose project off Newfoundland

-The Newfoundland and Labrador government was exultant Monday as Husky Energy announced it is going ahead with the West White Rose project, with first oil five years away.
+The Newfoundland and Labrador government was exultant Monday as Husky Energy announced it will finally proceed with the multimillion-dollar West White Rose project, with first oil five years away.

 The company said it will use a fixed wellhead platform tied to the SeaRose floating production, storage and offloading vessel, known as an FPSO.
 First oil is expected in 2022 and could reach a gross peak production rate of approximately 75,000 barrels per day by 2025.